-Justin Martin is the author of three previous books, most recently Genius of Place: The Life of Frederick Law Olmsted, now available in paperback (Da Capo, 2012).
+Martin is the author of three previous books, most recently Genius of Place: The Life of Frederick Law Olmsted (Da Capo, 2012).
 Genius is the amazing story of the pioneering landscape architect of Central Park, who also happened to be a Civil War hero, fervent abolitionist, and crusading journalist.
-Martin’s previous biographies are Greenspan: The Man Behind Money (Perseus Publishing, 2000) and Nader: Crusader, Spoiler, Icon (Basic, 2002).
+Martin’s other books are Greenspan: The Man Behind Money (Perseus Publishing, 2000) and Nader: Crusader, Spoiler, Icon (Basic, 2002).

 Martin is frequently called upon to give speeches, especially about Olmsted, a vitally important American historical figure whose influence is still felt across the nation.
 (Here’s a video of a speech Martin gave at the prestigious National Book Festival in Washington, D.C.)

 Martin is a former staff writer at Fortune magazine.
 His articles have appeared in various magazines such as Newsweek, Money, and Conde Nast Traveler, as well as in newspapers across the country: The New York Times, Boston Globe, San Francisco Chronicle, and Lawrence (KS) Journal World.